KONG Classic Dog Toy (Large)

 Why Dog Toys Matter for Your Shih Tzu

-Mental stimulation is not optional for the Shih Tzu -- it is essential.
-With their affectionate and outgoing nature, boredom leads to destructive behavior, excessive barking, or anxiety.
-The right toys channel their low energy into positive outlets.
-Their small size means toy selection must balance engagement with safety -- nothing small enough to swallow, but not so large they cannot interact with it.
+Mental stimulation isn't optional for the Shih Tzu -- I've seen what happens when smart, active breeds get bored, and it's never pretty.
+Their affectionate and outgoing nature means understimulation leads to destructive behavior, excessive barking, or anxiety.
+The right toys channel their low energy into something productive.
+Their small size means every toy has to balance engagement with safety -- nothing small enough to swallow, but sized so they can actually grab and interact with it.

 Small-Breed Sizing for Shih Tzu (9-16 lbs)